jdepoix/youtube-transcript-api/Ex_README.md

 And I retain the content better when I read.
 And this is why I took the approach below.

+Edit and alter "run.py" to execute, future version will take cmd line args

+"fixthisrun.py" is my attempt to use Selenium to grab the Title of the video However, doing it this way is a screen scrape, and I'd rather use the Google API to avoid messing with Google's terms of service with Youtube posts.

 This is the same content below from the README.md, no further changes to the original README.md file to read.